Board of Directors

 The Board of Directors have the task of ensuring CRAM pursues its Mission by adhering to recognised governance, risk and financial management principles that underpin strategic growth objectives.
 The Directors on the Board are all volunteers and represent a range of skills and experience suited to the governance of the organisation.

-Linda joined the Board in 2009 and in 2016 took on the role of Deputy Chair.
+Linda joined the Board in 2009 and in 2016 took on the role of Deputy Chair with the view of becoming Chair from 2018.
 A lawyer specialising in Family Law, Linda is a partner of her law firm based in Wollongong.
 Linda has been on the management committee of the Illawarra Legal Centre for 23 years, is a Past President of the Wollongong and District Law Society and is involved with the Executive Committee of the Collaborative Family Lawyers Illawarra and Shoalhaven, as well as having held positions on two school P & C committees.
 Linda is the Chair of Cram’s Practice Review committee.

 Bill joined the Board in 2017 and brings significant business and entrepreneurial experience, having both developed and acquired small businesses in the hardware, self-storage and document management sectors.
 Bill’s community roles have included Salvation Army Red Shield Appeal, Rotary, Illawarra Sports Stadium Trust, Illawarra basketball and Illawarra Academy of Sport.
 Bill is a member of Cram’s Risk & Audit committee.